When you search for the term “line of sight” you get a lot of confusing diagrams like the one above. Let’s be honest, that doesn’t help.

 See, at some point the antenna signal is actually absorbed by the earth even if you’re pointing in the right direction.
 Even with perfect line of sight you won’t get a signal 125 miles away because the earth’s gentle curve is enough to prevent it.

 Pointing a satellite is actually easier because you don’t need to worry about line of sight 10 miles away.
 You need to make sure there are no trees or buildings that would affect the satellite reception, and that’s about it.
 It would be incredibly easy, except modern satellite TV dishes need to be aimed to see signals from two or three locations at the same time.
 This may mean that you think you’ve got a good line of sight but you don’t.
-You need to check to the far left and right of the dish — look about 20 degrees in either direction to be safe — and make sure there’s nothing there to stop you from getting a nice strong signal.
+You need to check to the far left and right of the dish.
+The best thing to do is to look about 20 degrees in either direction to be safe.
+Make sure there’s nothing there to stop you from getting a nice strong signal.

-Of course there are other considerations with satellite TV, considering you’re looking for an extremely weak signal coming from 22,000 miles away, but that’s a subject for another article.
+Of course there are other considerations with satellite TV.
+Think about it.
+You’re looking for an extremely weak signal coming from 22,000 miles away.
+There are challenges because of that, but that’s a subject for another article.